Easy access to global markets with DMKT

-DMKT is the AMP Capital Dynamic Markets Fund made available as an active exchange traded managed fund.
+DMKT is the AMP Capital Dynamic Markets Fund made available as an Active ETF.

 The existing unlisted fund was established in 2011 by Nader Naeimi, AMP Capital’s Head of Dynamic Markets, and Dr Shane Oliver, AMP Capital’s Head of Investment Strategy and Chief Economist, who have worked together for more than 15 years.
-The new exchange traded managed fund has the same investment strategy, target portfolio and is managed by the same team as the existing Dynamic Markets Funds, it just offers the additional benefits, over a five-year time horizon, of ease and flexibility as it is trading on the ASX.
+The new Active ETF has the same investment strategy, target portfolio and is managed by the same team as the existing Dynamic Markets Funds, it just offers the additional benefits, over a five-year time horizon, of ease and flexibility as it is trading on the ASX.

 The fund's defining characteristics

 The fund has a number of defining characteristics.
 It uses dynamic portfolio management, which allows the fund manager to respond quickly to opportunities in global markets, including fast movement into favourable global opportunities and away from overvalued and over loved assets, which can be hard for investors to do.With the launch of DMKT, investors can access this active capability and up to 80 different local and global investments, including global equities, commodities, foreign exchange, property and cash in a single trade.